marxanweb/docs/user.md

 When the results of a Marxan run are shown in the map, users can click on planning units to see a list of all of the features that occur in that particular planning unit.

 ### Changing how the results are displayed
-The display of the analysis results in the map can be configured using the Legend Settings window, accessible from the bottom left corner of the Legend tab.
+The display of the results in the map can be configured using the Classification window, accessible from the gear icon in the Results on the Legend tab.
 This window allows you to set the classification method that is used to color the various planning units in the results.
 At the top of the classification window is a frequency histogram which shows the distribution of the summed solutions and their frequency.
 For more information about the summed solutions see [Understanding the summary of solutions](#understanding-the-summary-of-solutions).
-To change how the planning units are symbolised, change any of the parameters in the Legend Settings window to immediately see the results.
+To change how the sum of solutions are symbolised, change any of the parameters in the Classification window to immediately see the results.
 Once you are satisfied with the symbols click OK.
 These settings are saved with the project and will be reloaded when the project is reloaded.

+### Changing transparency of layer
-To change the transparency of the results layer in the map, click on the slider underneath the legend and move it to the right (more opaque) or the left (more transparent).
-This also applies to the protected areas layer which is shown when a set of protected areas is selected in the Planning Units tab.
-For more information see [Including existing protected areas](#including-existing-protected-areas).
+To change the transparency of layers in the map, click on the slider in the legend and move it to the right (more opaque) or the left (more transparent).

 ### Changing the basemap
 The basemaps that are used in Marxan Web include both traditional vector cartography and high resolution imagery.
 The vector data is provided by Open Street Map (OSM) which is a community-driven public dataset of the worlds geographic features.
 In many parts of the world it offers unrivalled detail on a whole range of geographic features which are updated on a rolling basis (including down to the street and house level).
 For more information see [OpenStreetMap](https://www.openstreetmap.org/).
 The imagery data comes from a variety of commercial providers, as well as open data from NASA, USGS, and others.
 For more information see [Mapbox Sources](https://www.mapbox.com/about/maps/#data-sources).